Go to the main content section Anchor point

 Rock Fishing

-• Wear safety equipment: spiked shoes, a life vest, and helmet.
+• Wear safety equipment: spiked shoes, a life vest, and a helmet.

-• Watch out for weather and tides: listen to the weather forecast before setting off and enquire on the tide schedule and wind conditions.
+• Watch out for weather and tides: listen to the weather forecast before setting off and inquire about the tide schedule and wind conditions.

 • If the waves get bigger or the weather turns bad, leave immediately.

-• Don’t go to the places where there are many accidents or which are highly dangerous in bad weather.
+• Don ’t go to places where there have been many accidents or which are highly dangerous in bad weather.

 • Be alert and face the ocean at all times.
 Watch out for the waves.
-Sensing anything unusual, shout for attention from other fishing mates.
+If you sense anything unusual, 57 shout for attention from other fishing mates.

 • Right before and after typhoons or during the first three months of the Northeast seasonal winds, the weather is most unpredictable.
-Avoid fishing in these periods.
+Avoid fishing during these periods.

 Surfing